Azure/batch-shipyard/docs/63-batch-shipyard-custom-images.md

 address space for SSH on your software firewall rules or through the Azure Batch created Network Security Group applied to compute nodes.

+### Ephemeral (Temporary) Disk
+Azure VMs have ephemeral temporary local disks attached to them which are not persisted back to Azure Storage.
+Azure Batch utilizes this space for some system data and also to store task data for execution.
+It is important not to change this location and leave the default as-is (i.e., do not change the value of `ResourceDisk.MountPoint` in `waagent.conf`).

 ### Batch Shipyard Node Preparation and Custom Images
 For non-custom images (i.e., platform images or Marketplace images), Batch Shipyard takes care of preparing the compute node with the necessary